only .99 cents. No internet required. Some like to listen and learn and not just read.

 52. Para 1-20 What book published in 1909 grew from the 5 or 6 pages of the Blue Book of NCO duties to 417 pages?

-53. Para 1-21 What did the NCO chevrons change in direction and begin to point up?
+53. Para 1-21 When did the NCO chevrons change in direction and begin to point up?

 54. Para 1-22 Who suggested the establishment of special schools for sergeants and separate NCO messes?